Signed in as:

 Communication is vital within a broad-based grassroots movement and to make direct democracy as effective as possible in a nation as large as the United States.
 To facilitate communication, we encourage you to provide your email address, join the “Government by the People” group on Facebook, and follow “Government by the People” on X.

 A political action committee (Perfect Democracy) has been formed to finance and facilitate the implementation of this plan.
 The acronym PAC ordinarily stands for "Political Action Committee".
-Perfect Democracy is developing a different kind of PAC - "Politically Active Citizens".
-We also encourage you to make a contribution to Perfect Democracy to help fund our campaign.
+Perfect Democracy is developing a different kind of PAC - a broad-based and inclusive movement of "Politically Active Citizens".

-This website is intended to serve as an organizational and informational hub for Politically Active Citizens who want to work together to Make America a Perfect Democracy.
+This website is intended to serve as a resource and an organizational and informational hub for Politically Active Citizens who want to work together to Make America a Perfect Democracy.

-Most of the information on this website is adapted from a soon-to-be published book (Government by the People: A Citizens’ Guide to Making America a Perfect Democracy by Winston Apple).
+Most of the material on this website is adapted from a soon-to-be published book (Government by the People: A Citizens’ Guide to Making America a Perfect Democracy by Winston Apple).

 The material on this website is adapted from a soon to be published book: Government by the People: A Citizen's Guide to Making America a Perfect Democracy by Winston Apple.